Copper State Adjusting Copper State Adjusting

 Copper State Adjusting works exclusively for Arizona homeowners — not insurance companies.
 Our team knows the local market, understands Arizona-specific damage patterns from monsoons to microbursts, and has relationships with the adjusters and claims departments at every major insurer operating in the state.

-We charge a competitive contingency fee with no upfront costs, no hidden charges, and a simple guarantee: if we don’t increase your payout, you don’t pay us a dime.
+We work on contingency with no upfront costs, no hidden charges, and a simple guarantee: if we don’t increase your payout, you don’t pay us a dime.
+The insurance company pays our fee out of the larger settlement we win for you.
 That’s the way public adjusting should work.

 Whether you’re filing a new claim, challenging an underpayment, or fighting a denial, Copper State Adjusting gives you a licensed professional in your corner who knows how to get results.